BjrInt/.img/README.md

 Simply add pictures in the *presets/collection* directory then push the array in the *presets/collection.js*, it's as simple as that!
 You can also add custom fonts using the same principle.

 ## Chrome/Opera/Safari (webkit) issues
 Webkit browsers do have security issue with a particular function I am using to display the collection in the "fill section".
 This is due to the fact the you cannot use a ressource you've loaded into memory as a styled element (using the [toDataURL() method](https://developer.mozilla.org/en-US/docs/Web/API/HTMLCanvasElement/toDataURL)).
-This means that you won't be able to see the which collection item you're going to fill your shape with, I took a screenshot explaining that issue.\n
+This means that you won't be able to see the which collection item you're going to fill your shape with, I took a screenshot explaining that issue.

-This is what it looks like on Firefox (and should look like on any well coded browser)\n
+This is what it looks like on Firefox (and should look like on any well coded browser)
 ![Normal display](http://bonjourinternet.top/upload/_img_onff.png "Normal Display")

-On webkit browsers\n
+On webkit browsers
 ![Webkit display](http://bonjourinternet.top/upload/_img_wkitbug.png "Webkit Display")

 ## Changelog